+MPC molds the head band strap portion of the face shield, while Sterling produces the face shield portion that holds the strap.
 A Class 1, Health Canada-approved medical device, Shield-U is a one-size-fits-all shield that offers full face protection from direct droplet transmission.
-Made from 100% bio-compatible, medical grade PET and LDPE materials, MPC said, the shields are designed to stay in place even under rapid or extremes of movement, and have an open top that maintains air flow and prevents visor fogging.
+Made from 100% bio-compatible, medical grade PET and LDPE materials, Yeaman said, the shields are designed to stay in place even under rapid or extremes of movement, and have an open top that maintains air flow and prevents visor fogging.
 They’re also fully recyclable, lightweight, and comfortable with durable headbands and can be fully sanitized.